enonic/lib-static/README.md

 `var getStatic = libStatic.static(optionsWithRoot);`

-The getter function `getStatic` takes the [XP request object](https://developer.enonic.com/docs/xp/stable/framework/http#http-request) as argument, and determines the asset path from that (in practice: any path after the controller's own access path is postfixed after the `root` - see below).
+The getter function `getStatic` takes the [XP request object](https://developer.enonic.com/docs/xp/stable/framework/http#http-request) as argument, determines the asset path from that, and returns a [response object](#behaviour) for the asset.
+In practice: any path after the controller's own access path is postfixed after the `root` - see below.
 If the asset path contains `..` in such a way that it points outside of `root`, an error will occur.

 <a name="static-params"></a>
 #### Params:
 - `root` (string): path to a root folder where resources are found.
 This string points to a root folder in the built JAR.
 Using `..` in the `root` string will throw an error.
   - Note: _"a root folder in the built JAR"_ is accurate, but if you think JAR's can be a bit obscure here's an easier mental model: `root` points to a folder below and relative to the _build/resources/main_.
 This is where all assets are collected when building the JAR.
 And when running XP in [dev mode](https://developer.enonic.com/docs/enonic-cli/master/dev#start), it actually IS where assets are served from.
 Depending on specific build setups, you can also think of `root` as being relative to _src/main/resources/_.
-- `options` (object, optional): add an [options object](#options) after `path` to control behavior for all responses from the returned getter function.
+- `options` (object, optional): add an [options object](#options) after `path` to control behaviour for all responses from the returned getter function.
 - `optionsWithRoot` (object): same as above, an [options object](#options) but when used as the first and only argument, this object _must_ include a `{ root: ..., }` attribute too - a root string same as above.
 This is simply for convenience if you prefer named parameters instead of a positional `root` argument.
 If both are supplied, the positional `root` argument is used.

 #### Example: